 Below, I share my thoughts on what comes next and offer some additional support from our amazing doctors featured in the Autism Recovery Summit 3 Doctor's Panel.

 My question would be: “Have you really tried everything?”

 I speak with parents all the time who haven’t done things because they don’t know about them.
-In my Autism Recovery Telesummits, I try to cover a lots of helpful modalities that get to the root of the autism symptoms.
+In my Autism Recovery Telesummits, I try to cover a lot of helpful modalities that get to the root of autism symptoms.
 That being said, I would start with a food journal.
 Note what your child eats when and how they feel after.
 It may be surprising to see that the awesome diet you were following got off track slowly over time.
 Or that the supplements your child is supposed to be taking are being missed – or worse, not what they should be taking any longer.
-I would work with a professional who has a very holistic view, who can consider the food, body biochemistry, detoxification, gut healing, immune system remodeling, neurological repair, the emotional/trauma components that may keep the body locked into a certain way of behaving.
+I would work with a professional who has a very holistic view, who can consider the food, body biochemistry, detoxification, gut healing, immune system remodeling, neurological repair, and the emotional/trauma components that may keep the body locked into a certain way of behaving.
 Or have a team of people who can look at these.
 I would look for the hole in your child’s care.

 — Luminara Serdar, BS, MBA, NMT

 The expert doctors below are amazing, each having their perspectives and tips.
 Doctors are required to see their patients in person.
 If you cannot get to one of the doctors below due to physical distance or a long waiting list, feel free to reach out.
 I'll do my best to help guide you to shift your child's behaviors!